; Print

 Instructions

-1. Preheat oven to 355 degrees F/180 degrees C. Sift almond flour and icing (powdered) sugar into a medium bowl and set aside.
+1. Preheat oven to 355°F (180°C).
+Sift dry ingredients (almond flour and icing sugar) into a large bowl and set aside.
 Sift all-purpose flour into a separate bowl.

 Notes

-3. Add a few drops of red food color to the batter to get a slightly rose color of the cake if you desire; although, this touch of food coloring is optional.
+4. Add a few drops of red food color to the batter to get a slightly rose cake color if desired.

 Nutrition